exercism/python/concepts/basics/about.md

 errors defaults to 'strict'.
 ```

-Docstrings can also include [doctests][doctests], which are interactive examples of how a method or funtion should work.
+Docstrings can also include [doctests][doctests], which are interactive examples of how a method or function should work.
 Doctests can be read and run by PyTest, or by importing the `doctest` module.

 [assignment statements]: https://docs.python.org/3/reference/simple_stmts.html#assignment-statements
 [calls]: https://docs.python.org/3/reference/expressions.html#calls